Unity-Technologies/datasetinsights/kubeflow/README.md

 9. Once your run has completed you can find the metrics in the logs, to find mAR search for the log `AR has mean result:` for mAP search for `AP has mean result:` and to find validation loss look for `validation loss is` alternately you can look at the tensorboard for this run (there will only be one datapoint per graph)

 ## Create New Pipeline

-You need a python environment with [kfp==0.5.1](https://pypi.org/project/kfp/) installed.
+The development virtual environment have [kfp](https://pypi.org/project/kfp/) installed.
 This is currently not required by datasetinsignts framework unless we want to directly use CLI to create/submit new pipelines.

 Compile Kubeflow pipeline

 ```
-cd kubeflow
-python train_pipeline.py
+dsl-compile --py=pipelines.py --function=<function> --output=compiled/<function>.yaml
 ```

+Replace `<function>` to the pipeline function you want to compile.
-This will create a file `train_pipeline.py.tar.gz` which can be uploaded to kubeflow pipeline for executions.
+This will create a file `compiled/<function>.yaml` which can be uploaded to kubeflow pipeline for executions.
 Next, go to kubeflow dashboard, upload and create new pipeline using the above pipeline.
 You should be able to create a new parameterize experiment to run kubeflow pipeline following this [tutorial](https://www.kubeflow.org/docs/pipelines/pipelines-quickstart).